matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 - Month (1 - 12)
 - Day of the week (0 - 6): Sunday to Saturday

 But we put `*`...
 Not numbers.
-We added asterisk because it has a special meaning. `*` means "any".
-So we wrote this: "Please Linux, run the script `/home/pi/check-wifi.sh` every minute of every hour of every day of month of every day of the week".
-Linux is smart enough to understand the he should trigger the script every minute from now on.
+We added asterisks because it has a special meaning. `*` means "any".
+So we wrote this: "Please Linux, run the script `/home/pi/check-wifi.sh` every minute of every hour of every day of the month of every day of the week".
+Linux is smart enough to understand he should trigger the script every minute from now on.

 We have a very robust air quality sensor now!
-We can put outside our home and no matter what happens, it should keep always the connection as long as it reaches our router WiFi signal.
+We can put it outside our home and no matter what happens, it should keep always the connection as long as it reaches our router WiFi signal.

 Using `mosquitto_sub` is the only way to see the data from the sensor.
-This is ok only for debugging purposes, we should have a better way to seen those data.
+This is ok only for debugging purposes, we should have a better way to see those data.
 [Home Assistant](https://www.home-assistant.io) will solve this problem.

 ## Add sensor to Home Assistant

 ### Install and learn Home Assistant

 [Home Assistant](https://www.home-assistant.io) is a great piece of software.
-If you are a tech enthusiast that love automating home, I think you have already installed.
+If you are a tech enthusiast that loves automating home, I think you have already installed it.

-If you don't know yet: you can attach smart devices on it and you can create rules to automate things.
-You can also attach sensors like we have just created to easily see the data.
+If you don't know yet: you can attach smart devices to it and you can create rules to automate things.
+You can also attach sensors as we have just created to easily see the data.
 In other words, if you decide to install it, Home Assistant can become the control center of your home.

-Seeing the sensor data in Home Assistant is our goal here.
+Seeing the sensor data in the Home Assistant is our goal here.

-As first step, [we need to install it](https://www.home-assistant.io/docs/installation/) on the Raspberry Pi Hub.
+As the first step, [we need to install it](https://www.home-assistant.io/docs/installation/) on the Raspberry Pi Hub.
-Then, I suggest you reading the [configuration manual](https://www.home-assistant.io/docs/configuration/).
-Home Assistant heavily uses [YAML files](https://learnxinyminutes.com/docs/yaml/) to install custom sensor like our.
+Then, I suggest you read the [configuration manual](https://www.home-assistant.io/docs/configuration/).
+Home Assistant heavily uses [YAML files](https://learnxinyminutes.com/docs/yaml/) to install custom sensors like ours.

-Maybe you're thinking that Home Assistant is overkill for seeing just a sensor data.
-But I think this is only the starting point: I'm sure that at the end you will have more than 20 devices with a total of 200 sensors attached and dozens of automation that orchestrate everything!
+Maybe you're thinking that Home Assistant is overkill for seeing just sensor data.
+But I think this is only the starting point: I'm sure that in the end, you will have more than 20 devices with a total of 200 sensors attached and dozens of automation that orchestrate everything!

 ![Home Assistant - My home](img/air-quality-rpi/home-assistant-serina.png)